European Women's Academy for Political Leadership and Campaigning 2018

 How can aspiring female leaders become more influential politicians?
 How to empower more women to become more self-confident and better prepared to take high-ranking positions in politics?
 What can we change in the environment to break stereotypes, prejudice, internal party culture and other barriers to equip ever more women to pursue careers in politics both as candidates and campaign managers?

 The liberal answer to all of these quests is the European Women's Academy for Political Leadership and Campaigning (EWA).
-EWA East Europe is a state-of-the-art training programme, organized by the Regional Office of Friedrich Naumann Foundation for East and Southeast Europe, in cooperation with the European Liberal Forum and ALDE.
+EWA East Europe is a state-of-the-art training programme, organized by the European Liberal Forum, supported by the Regional Office of Friedrich Naumann Foundation (FNF) for East and Southeast Europe, in cooperation with the ALDE Party.
 EWA East Europe Class of 2018, consisting of 12 inspiring female leaders from 7 countries, are about to graduate soon in June the second and final session of the insightful training.

 EWA’s Track Record of Success

 FNF remains committed to supporting EWA, especially in the light of the successful pilot edition of EWA East Europe in 2017 and after 2 generations of EWA alumni from the West Europe edition, organized by ALDE.
 EWA East Europe 2018 Class met for the first time for intensive four days in March in Varna, Bulgaria, for a comprehensive programme focusing on personal career, values, strategy, goal setting, data and research, fundraising and media relations.
 There are already election success stories from both EWA East and West Academies.
 Just recently EWA participant from Class 2018, Mane Tandilyan has been appointed as Minister of Labor and Social Affairs of Armenia.